-How will the policy be implemented? will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
-Through the on-going submission and determination of planning applications involving English Heritage, Police Architectural Liaison Officer.
 By using the following indicators and targets: Number of applications approved that are contrary to policy - target none.
-Area of new safe open space provided as part of Application of national guidance, and the use of up-to-date Crime Prevention methods in determining planning applications. residential developments - target to increase in line with new residential development Number of applications approved contrary to the advice of Police Architectural Liaison Officer - target of none.
-Through partner initiatives and projects to enhance environments and create well integrated communities Community engagement to determine public satisfaction with safety of the built environment.
-Area of new safe and with adequate degree of Through the implementation of the Cambridgeshire Green Infrastructure Strategy - create safer links within and outside the development. natural surveillance of open space provided in areas of deficiency - target to increase.
-Unsecured parking space ( car as well as other modes of transport) provided on site - target of none Risks: Failure of developments to translate policy into practice Lack of willingness from developer to include safety features in the development Failure of new communities to integrate and create a safe environment What are the trigger points?
+Area of new safe open space provided as part of residential developments - target to increase in line with new residential development Number of applications approved contrary to the advice of Police Architectural Liaison Officer - target of none.
+Community engagement to determine public satisfaction with safety of the built environment.
+Area of new safe and with adequate degree of natural surveillance of open space provided in areas of deficiency - target to increase.
+Unsecured parking space (car as well as other modes of transport) provided on site - target of none

+- Failure of developments to translate policy into practice - Lack of willingness from developer to include safety features in the development - Failure of new communities to integrate and create a safe environment

 Sustained high level of applications approved that are contrary to policy